 Human beings are social creatures, thriving on connections with others.
 These connections can help to reduce social isolation and loneliness and lower risk for a variety of physical and mental health conditions.
-This webinar will focus on how social isolation and loneliness affect older adults’ health and well-being, particularly amid the unique challenges of the COVID-19 pandemic.
-The webinar will also address social isolation and loneliness in the context of Alzheimer’s disease and related dementias, emphasize the impact of health disparities, and provide information on potential interventions and mitigating technologies.
+This webinar focused on how social isolation and loneliness affect older adults’ health and well-being, particularly amid the unique challenges of the COVID-19 pandemic.
+The webinar also addressed social isolation and loneliness in the context of Alzheimer’s disease and related dementias, emphasized the impact of health disparities, and provided information on potential interventions and mitigating technologies.

 Presentations and Speakers:

 - Social Isolation & Loneliness: Interrelationships with Health & Well-Being in Older Adults

 Louise Hawkley, PhD, NORC at the University of Chicago